engrit-illinois/Get-AppSupersedence/README.md

 # Requirements
 - Must be run on a system that has the SCCM Console app installed.
 The ConfigurationManager Powershell modules rely on this Windows-only application.
+- Must be run in Powershell 5.1.
+The ConfigurationManager Powershell module requires it.
 - Must be run AS a user with permissions to the campus SCCM service.

 # Usage
 1. Download `Get-AppSupersedence.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Get-AppSupersedence\Get-AppSupersedence.psm1`